About this component

 string

-The type of the field, following standard naming conventions: text, textarea, select.
+The type of the field.
+The built-in supported types are: text, textarea, select, checkbox, and radio.
 If you are using custom form field types, the name here should match it.

 steps[].fields[].placeholder